nylas-samples/coding-with-cursor/README.md

 # Coding with Cursor

 This repository contains the code for getting started Coding with Cursor.

-The initial application is described below and includes both a backend (/backend) and frontend (/frontend) applications that need to be started separately and each folder consists of a README with instructions on how to run the application.
+The application is detailed below and includes both a backend (`/backend`) and frontend (`/frontend`) applications that need to be started separately and each folder consists of a `README.md` on how to run the application.

 - [ ] Insert Image of Cursor Website